nico-de-vietri/modern-maritime-data-stack/LESSONS_LEARNED.md

 Permissions matter:
 dbt failed initially due to permission issues writing to logs/dbt.log.
-🔧 Solution: Run chmod -R 777 dbt in the container (or set correct ownership).
+Solution: give permission Run chmod -R 777 dbt in the container.

 Environment consistency:
-You used docker exec -it to troubleshoot inside the container.
+Used docker exec -it to troubleshoot inside the container.
 Always test dbt builds from within the same environment Airflow runs them (i.e. the scheduler container).

 3. Dynamic IPs and Hostnames